photo: maaike van esch

 These last years I also taught art contemplation at the UNIT academy in Nijmegen (2009-2015).
 The lessons were designed to relate `inner world'-`outer world' with the practice of being an artist, and to relate this also to all periods in art history.
 The UNIT Academie is a place where talented young artists who do not easily fit in existing educations (for example because of ASD) can work and learn.

 Lecture material (in Dutch, 2009-2012) can be found on my Dutch art blog Beeld en Wereld.
-I usually write on my English blog frank waaldijk visual artist.
+I usually write on my English blog frank'a waaldijk visual artist.
 From 2006 I'm working on a magnus opus: so far almost 200 illustrated trijntje fop poems on art (or art related), in Dutch.

 Finally, since 2009 I am master-constructor and master-painter for the well-known conceptual artist Ralf Kwaaknijd.
 With and for Kwaaknijd I created some twenty sculptures and ten twodimensional works, which have since found their way in museums (under his name).